Kirkwood fastest, McLaughlin fifth in first Toronto practice - Speedcafe.com

 Felix Rosenqvist in the #6 Arrow McLaren prevented an all-Andretti United top three by finishing third fastest ahead of Colton Herta, with Rosenqvist the highest place Chevrolet-powered entry.

-Scott McLaughlin was fifth fastest after posting a 1:00.9700 in the #3 Gallagher Insurance Team Penske Chevrolet.
+Scott McLaughlin was fifth fastest after posting a 1:00.9700 in the #3 Gallagher Insurance Team Penske Chevrolet, while Tom Blomqvist, making his IndyCar debut in place of sidelined Simon Pagenaud, was 25th in his first session.

 Series leader Alex Palou was 12th with a 1:01.3233 in the #10 Chip Ganassi Racing Honda, chasing his fourth consecutive race win.